In this article we will cover...

 5. Training Sessions for Sales Consultants

 In most cases sales training for Consultants is delivered over 1 & 2-day courses.
 This can work however in our experience, Consultants can immediately feel defensive if they are told they need training as they are nearly always mature adults and often have had a negative experience from previous Sales Training courses they have attended.

-The best way around this is to choose training courses and content specifically designed for consultants and content that highlights the skills and experience of the Consultants.
+The best way around this is to choose sales training for Consultants that is specifically designed for Consultants and content that highlights the skills and experience of the Consultants.
 The trainer should have experience of training a wide variety of non-selling professionals and be able to address the specific learning styles and needs of this type of audience.

 What can be equally productive is running workshops where the Consultants get to choose what they feel would benefit them most.
 This way they feel more empowered as they have chosen the content and by definition, the content should be more targeted and relevant.